 Let’s face it.
 Sometimes it’s hard to love someone with dementia.
 My mother has Alzheimer’s disease, the most common cause of dementia.
-After several years of providing progressively more care for her at home, about two years ago she moved into a lovely memory care facility.
+After several years of providing more and more care for her at home, she moved into a lovely memory care facility.

 She used to be a rather formidable character to me and my siblings.
 With good reason.
 She was an Army wife and every two years or so, she had to pack up and move her growing family (8 kids!) to yet another state or country.
 She had to be tough and in charge.